-Tips for Driving Safely in the Fall Hudson Valley
+Tips for Driving Safely in Hudson Valley in the Fall

 Weather conditions can be unpredictable in the Fall for those of us on the East Coast and around the Hudson Valley.
 A bright, beautiful afternoon can turn rainy and cold in minutes.
 And with days getting shorter, you could find yourself commuting to or from work in darkness.
 The following are some Fall driving safety tips we share with our commercial truck drivers that also applies to commuters driving passenger cars.
 Drive safe!

 Cold fall mornings often lead to fog, which can greatly limit your driving visibility and perception of distance.
 When driving through fog, slow down and stay well behind the car in front of you so you’ll have adequate time to stop if you need to.